Spimeverse/SpimeverseWeb/src/posts/WebsiteGoesLive.md

 {% image "https://media.giphy.com/media/k2l3KtdzFUONG/giphy.gif", "Wrestling with the problem", "", "Photo by gify.com" %}

 Well sorta!
 I've made plenty of websites, in all sort of technologies and so I expected this to a walk in the park.
-But getting the setup right to generate responsive images, learning exactly how data cascaded data, setting up forms to post to netlify, then realising I could setup the mailing list directly on [buttondown](https://buttondown.email/) and keep costs down.
-Wrestling with Dns settings to mail from the SpimeScape domain which I accidently tried to wire up to Spime**Space** which of course didn't work🤦‍♂️.
+But getting the setup right to generate responsive images, learning exactly how data cascaded data, setting up forms to post to netlify, then realizing I could setup the mailing list directly on [buttondown](https://buttondown.email/) and keep costs down.
+Wrestling with Dns settings to mail from the SpimeScape domain which I accidentally tried to wire up to Spime**Space** which of course didn't work🤦‍♂️.

 # The bottom line
 Even with well documented and well designed tools.
 There's still a learning curve to get to achieve what you want.
 There's always a cost in time and effort for every new technology you add to your toolbelt.
 Don't ever expect a free lunch! 🍕